jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 .. function:: get_worksheet_by_name(name)

-   Add a new worksheet to a workbook.
+   Return a worksheet object in the workbook using the sheetname.

    :param string name: Name of worksheet that you wish to retrieve.
    :rtype: A :ref:`worksheet <Worksheet>` object.